5 Tips for Running a 5K: How to Show Up Confident, Calm, and Ready to Race

 #1: Know Your Course

-This may seem silly, but one of my top tips for running a 5k, or any race for that matter, is to become familiar with the course beforehand.
+This might sound simple, but one of my top tips for running a 5K—or any race, really—is to familiarize yourself with the course ahead of time.

 Tips for running a 5k: a woman warming up before running.